TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Will there be technical support and documentation? {: #mini-kvm-support }

 Extensive documentation for the Openterface Mini-KVM can be found on our website at [Openterface.com](/).
 We continuously update these resources to optimize your experience with the device.
 For technical support, we invite you to join our [community](/community/) for sharing queries and insights among fellow users and our expert team.
 If your issue remains unresolved, our team is available to provide further technical assistance.
-You can reach out via this email: info@techxartisan.com.
+You can reach out via this email: [info@openterface.com](mailto:info@openterface.com).

 ### Software

 #### Where can I download the host applications? {: #host-app-download }

-Visit our [Install Host Application page](/quick-start/#install-host-application) for official downloads.
+Visit our [Install Host Application page](/quick-start/#install-host-application) for official downloads to support **MacOS, Windows, Linux and Android**.

 ??? warning "Privacy & Security: Be cautious when using third-party host app"
     As our project is open source, you may find alternative versions of host applications compatible with our Mini-KVM developed by others.
 While these can offer additional features, please ensure you review their security and privacy practices. **The Openterface Team cannot guarantee or be responsible for the safety of third-party applications**.

-#### Is there a host app supporting ChromeOS? {: #host-app-chromeos }
+#### Is there a web app I can use on Chrome or other platforms? {: #host-app-chromeos }

-Yes, but it is currently under development.
-We are planning to create a web extension designed to support both Chrome and Firefox browsers.
-Although its development priority is slightly lower than that for mainstream operating systems such as macOS, Windows, and Linux, we are actively working on it.
-Please bear with us and stay tuned for updates!
-If you're keen to help out with our development, come hang out with us in the community or shoot us an email!
+Yes!
+One of our awesome community members, [Kashall](https://github.com/kashalls/openterface-viewer/), built **a lightweight open-source web app** you can use directly in your browser: [openterface-viewer.pages.dev](openterface-viewer.pages.dev).
+It’s not yet part of our official documentation, but our dev team gave it a spin and found it solid, easy to use, and super handy — especially on Chrome or when you want something quick and browser-based.
+Give it a try!

 #### Is there a host app supporting Apple's mobile devices? {: #host-app-ios }